diogowa/cgi-project-draw-curves-2425/README.md

 # WebGL Curve Visualisation

-This project was developed as part of my university course in Computer Graphics and Interfaces.
-The main objective was to create a **WebGL application** capable of generating and visualising cubic B-spline curves in real time using a combination of **JavaScript** and **GLSL shaders**.
+This project was developed for the **Computer Graphics and Interfaces** (CGI) course at NOVA FCT during the 2024/25 academic year.

+The main objective was to implement a WebGL application that could generate and visualise cubic B-Spline, Catmull-Rom and Bézier curves.

-## Project objective
+## Animation:

-The application enables users to create and visualise cubic B-spline, Catmull-Rom and Bézier curves.
-Each curve is visualised using a GLSL program capable of producing the intermediate points of a given curve.
-This program receives an integer index as an attribute, which marks the position of the vertex on the curve.
+Each curve is animated to move and bump against the edges of the screen.
+Each curve is made up of several control points, each of which has a random velocity.
+Various **VFX** can be applied to a curve, such as echoes, black and white, and gravity.

 ## Screenshots